siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

     500,53,9
     501,2,12
     ```

-    Hint: By default, the name of the column that results from the `count` function is named `count`.
-You can rename this column in each Datafame separately using the method `withColumnRenamed`, for example, for the count-before dataframe, the stament will be `withColumnRenamed("count", "count_before")`.

     ***(Q4) If you do this bonus part, copy and paste your code in the README file as an aswer to this question.***